Shania Twain: 1995–1996: The Woman in Me and commercial success

 When rock producer Robert John "Mutt" Lange heard Twain's original songs and singing from her debut album, he offered to produce and write songs with her.
 After many telephone conversations, they met at Nashville's Fan Fair in June 1993.
 Twain and Lange became very close within weeks, culminating in their wedding on December 28, 1993.
 They co-wrote every song apart from one that featured on her second studio album, The Woman in Me.
 The Woman in Me was released on February 7, 1995.
-Of the twelve tracks on the album, eight were released as singles.
-The album's first single, "Whose Bed Have Your Boots Been Under?" went to No. 11 on the Billboard Country Chart.
-This was followed by her first Country Top 10 and No.1 hit single, "Any Man of Mine", which also cracked the Top 40 on the Billboard Hot 100.
-She had further hits from the album, including the title track which peaked at No.14 and three additional No.1 hits: "(If You're Not in It for Love) I'm Outta Here!", "You Win My Love", and "No One Needs to Know", which was selected for the original soundtrack for the 1996 film Twister, a first for Twain.
+Of the 12 tracks on the album, eight were released as singles.
+The album's first single, "Whose Bed Have Your Boots Been Under?" went to number 11 on the Billboard Country Chart.
+This was followed by her first Country Top 10 and number one single, "Any Man of Mine", which also cracked the Top 40 on the Billboard Hot 100.
+She had further hits from the album, including the title track which peaked at number 14 and three additional number ones: "(If You're Not in It for Love) I'm Outta Here!", "You Win My Love", and "No One Needs to Know", which was selected for the original soundtrack for the 1996 film Twister, a first for Twain.
 Plus minor country hit "Home Ain't Where His Heart Is (Anymore)" and a re-recorded gospel version of the album track "God Bless the Child" with new lyrics.
-Meanwhile, in Australia, five of these singles: "The Woman in Me", "I'm Outta Here!", "You Win My Love", "No One Needs to Know" and "God Bless the Child", were remixed for the Australian pop market, with "I'm Outta Here!" becoming her breakthrough hit there, reaching No.5 on the ARIA charts.
+Meanwhile, in Australia, five of these singles: "The Woman in Me", "I'm Outta Here!", "You Win My Love", "No One Needs to Know" and "God Bless the Child", were remixed for the Australian pop market, with "I'm Outta Here!" becoming her breakthrough hit there, reaching number 5 on the Australian charts.

-As of 2007 the album had sold more than 12 million copies in the United States, being certified Diamond by the RIAA.
-The album was a quick breakthrough and because of this she performed selected international venues and television shows including two CMA Fan Fair performances with Nashville guitarists Randy Thomas (co-writer of the song "Butterfly Kisses"), and Dan Schafer.
+As of 2007 the album had sold more than 12 million copies in the United States, being certified Diamond by the Recording Industry Association of America (RIAA).
+The album was a commercial success, leading to performances at selected international venues and television shows, including two CMA Fan Fair appearances with Nashville guitarists Randy Thomas and Daniel Joseph Schafer.
 Mercury Nashville's promotion of the album was based largely upon a series of music videos, which every single from the album had.
 During this period she made television appearances on shows such as two performances on the Late Show with David Letterman, Blockbuster Music Awards, Billboard Music Awards and the American Music Awards.
 The Woman in Me won the Grammy Award for Best Country Album as well as the Academy of Country Music award for Album of the Year; the latter group also awarded her Best New Female Vocalist.